danialowen/danialowen.github.io/index.md

 - University of Manchester
 - University of Sheffield

-I am lucky to say I work with the Geographic Data Science Lab, at the University, and I am also a part of the Centre for Doctoral Training
+I am lucky to work alongside many, very talented individuals at the Geographic Data Science Lab at the University of Liverpool.
+My research in particular, aims to explore new possibilities and enhance the understanding of new urban sensors and their use in Smart Cities.
+The research enatils the exploration of these new urban sensors on existing projects in Spain, and aims to expand any new learnings, worldwide.
+The research includes analysis and interpretation of Big Data, generously collected and provided by my sponsor company, IDOM.

 Click here to see [my page](https://danialowen.github.io/)